mengbinhao/jack-note/docs/english/NPR.md

   - seed n/v
   - midway

-  > It's step in that direction, but there is still no word on xxx
+  > It's a step in that direction, but there is still no word on xxx

 - 2020.8.26
   - rural adj